do2mi4so/Java/README_1.5.md

 //it looks like 1.5 is a level of efforts to finish learning a topic.
 //http://www.programmingsimplified.com/
 //if the program gets long, refer to a package
+//more practice with input and output, manipulation of variables, operations and operations on matrices